Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 I got some advices from [StackOverflow](https://stackoverflow.com/) when I had some bugs.

-I followed some tutorials from [W3schools](https://www.w3schools.com/) to center the pictures, create the hamburger menu and the footer
+I followed some tutorials from [W3schools](https://www.w3schools.com/) to center the [pictures](https://www.w3schools.com/howto/howto_css_image_center.asp), and the [footer](https://www.w3schools.com/howto/howto_css_fixed_footer.asp).

+I got the code to do the responsive hamburger menu from [CodePen](https://codepen.io/mutedblues/pen/MmPNPG).

 I watched [RaddyTheBrand](https://raddy.co.uk/) 's tutorial on how to create a carousel.

-I got the base for the body from the Rosie resume from [CodeInstitute](https://courses.codeinstitute.net/program/FullstackWebDeveloper).
+I got the base for the body from the [Rosie](https://github.com/FraL96/Rosie_resume) resume from [CodeInstitute](https://courses.codeinstitute.net/program/FullstackWebDeveloper).

 -------------------------------------------------------------------